ingadhoc/product/product_ux/README.rst

 #.
 Add product description on product form (this field is still on odoo but not on product view, only used on membership or other modules.
 Check this issue https://github.com/odoo/odoo/issues/19279)
 #.
 Add tracking on active fields for products
 #.
 Add allows to search by supplier codes of products on product and product variants.
+#.
+Add smart button from pricelist to pricelists items

 Installation
 ============